knoellle/wfinfo-ng/README.md

 Find where your game puts it's `EE.log` file.
 Mine is located at `.local/share/Steam/steamapps/compatdata/230410/pfx/drive_c/users/steamuser/AppData/Local/Warframe/EE.log`.

-Now run `cargo run --release --bin wfinfo <path to your EE.log file>` This will compile (if necessary) and run the program, immediately taking a screenshot and analyzing it, see section Issues and Workarounds for why this is necessary.
+Now run `wfinfo <path to your EE.log file>`
+This will run the program, immediately taking a screenshot and analyzing it, see section Issues and Workarounds for why.
-Then it continuously scans the log file to look for the reward screen event, trying to detect items in the screenshot.
+The program then waits for the reward screen, trying to detect items in the screenshot.

 Once items are found, their platinum and ducat values are looked up in the database downloaded previously.
 Each item is printed to stdout along with it's platinum and ducat value in platinum (assuming 10:1 conversion).